Abelo9996/barebone_database/README.md

 ### Database.java

 The `Database` class represents the entire database.
-It is the public interface of our database - users of our database can use it like a Java library.
+It is the public interface of the database - users of the database can use it like a Java library.

 All work is done in transactions, so to use the database, a user would start a transaction with `Database#beginTransaction`, then call some of